syrianarchive/sudanesearchive-investigations/investigations/el-obeid.md

 ![](/assets/investigations/Obeid-image3.png)

-The 24-hour aTM machine captured on video
+*The 24-hour ATM machine captured on video*

 A scene in this [video](https://www.facebook.com/100006790362218/videos/2395847410651581/&sa=D&ust=1588240484499000) shows students moving away from the teal building and approaching the square at the junction towards the distinctive green-pink building.
 The video, most likely posted around 11:00 am local time, is consistent with the progress of the march.
 The green-pink building is located opposite the Sudanese French Bank across the street.

 Gunshots can also be heard in the below video with people seen fleeing.